 If at any time after an Owner presents a Third Party Offer, the Owner desires to modify the terms of the Third Party Offer, the Owner must resubmit the revised Third Party Offer to the Foundation, the process of offer and acceptance as provided in subsections 1.1 through 1.4 herein shall be applicable, and the Owner shall comply with the requirements of each such section for the revised Third Party Offer.
-If at any time the Owner and Third Party Offer, the right of first refusal contained in Article 8, Section 1, shall again apply and the Foundation shall have the rights herein reserved to purchase the Offered Property pursuant to this subsequent Third Party Offer.
+If at any time the Owner and Third Party fail to complete the closing and the Owner desires to accept another Third Party Offer, the right of first refusal contained in Article 8, Section 1, shall again apply and the Foundation shall have the rights herein reserved to purchase the Offered Property pursuant to this subsequent Third Party Offer.